rfougy/dealers_choice_pg/readme.md

 Dealers Choice PG Layout

 Requirements:
-- create a github repo named dealers_choice_pg
-- pick something you want to model that has some properties
-- examples (books, movies, people... etc)
 - the / route should display a list of the items
 - a user should be able to click to see some details of an item
 - they should be able to get from the detail back to the list